virtualmin/virtualmin-install/README.md

 # How to run it

-**Never run the install script on anything other than a freshly installed OS.
-It is for installation, not upgrading.**
+> Never run the install script on anything other than a **freshly installed OS**.
+It is for installation, _not upgrading_!

 ## Upstream Version